kuadrat/data-slicer/doc/source/installation.rst

 Installation
 ============

+The installation of `data_slicer` has been tested on Linux, macOS and Windows.

 The easiest way to install the package is to use
 `pip <https://pip.pypa.io/en/stable/>`_.
 Just type the following on a command line::